 The significance of community organizations.
 The Kansas City community is indebted to the many nonprofit organizations that provide critical services and support across our region, often with minimal resources.
-These organizations were heavily tested over the past year and, in many cases, have been heroic in their response.
-We are pleased the open funding process enabled investment in small, more targeted organizations that are not well known and often overlooked.
-Instead of focusing on the organizations that have the largest number of clients served, the fund has been able to focus on those organizations that can reach certain pockets of our community most effectively.
-In fact, the effectiveness of many of the grants relied on critical partnerships with trusted, community-based agencies essential to reaching many communities, especially Black, brown, low-income and non-English speaking populations.
-For many of these organizations, this represented the first time they have received a grant from a foundation.
+These organizations were heavily tested during and immediately following the worst period of the pandemic.
+In many cases, they were heroic in their response.

+The open funding process enabled investment in small, more targeted organizations that are not well known and often overlooked.
+Instead of focusing on the organizations that have the largest number of clients served, the fund was able to focus on those organizations that can reach certain pockets of our community most effectively.
+In fact, the effectiveness of many of the grants relied on critical partnerships with trusted, community- based agencies essential to reaching many communities, especially Black, brown, low-income and non-English speaking populations.
+For many of these organizations, this represented the first time they received a grant from a foundation.
 We have witnessed the incredible strength, innovation and tenacity of organizations around our region to adapt to unexpected and significant disruptions to normal business practice to meet the needs of the vulnerable populations they serve.

-Extensive needs ... remain as the pandemic persists and we begin to plan for longerterm recovery.
+Extensive needs ... remain as the health impacts from the pandemic ended and we continued the process for longer-term recovery.

 The importance of applying a racial equity lens.
-While the pandemic has devasted our region, communities of color have been disproportionately impacted.
-Recognizing that these communities face unique challenges and barriers, we created the space to have specific conversations about racial disparities that informed both our responsive grant-making and the design of the partnership collaborations.
+While the pandemic devastated our region, communities of color were disproportionately impacted.
+Recognizing that these communities face unique challenges and barriers, we created the space to have specific conversations about racial disparities that informed both responsive grant-making and the design of the partnership collaborations.

 Extensive needs persist.
-We have also learned there are extensive needs that remain as the pandemic persists and we begin to plan for longer-term recovery.
-Some areas have become evident as needing sustained attention, including food insecurity, homelessness and housing instability, digital access, health care access and mental health.
-Ensuring vaccination and access to testing services in hard-to-reach communities will be critical for the foreseeable future.
-Over time, attention will need to be given to supporting displaced workers and creating broader economic mobility.
+We have also learned there are extensive needs that remain as the health impacts from the pandemic ended and we continue the process for longer-term recovery.
+Some areas have become evident as needing sustained attention, including food insecurity, homelessness and housing instability, digital access, health care and mental health access and services.
+The COVID-19 pandemic affected public trust in our community's public health system.